CODARcode/Chimbuko/README.md

 LAMMPS Example
 ---------------
 The LAMMPS workflow example is avaiable at https://github.com/CODARcode/Example-LAMMPS.
 Cheetah is used to generate scripts for automatically harness of experiments.
 The obtained profile and trace data could be  analyzed and visualized using Chimbuko.
-In the documents directory, Example-LAMMPS.pdf gives detail on configuring and running LAMMPS using TAU on Titan.
+Example-LAMMPS.pdf, in the documents directory, gives detail on configuring and running LAMMPS using TAU on Titan.

 Heat Transfer Example